 Linux control groups can limit any user’s CPU, memory or other resource usage.
 Control groups can be used to test program behavior under constrained resources.
 Control groups v2 are recommended in general with a new architecture and better performance.
-By default with RHEL/CentOS 8, we need to enable cgroups-v2.
+By default with RHEL 8, we need to enable cgroups-v2.

 Although setting up persistent control groups is straightforward, it’s possible to create a transient commend line initiated control group using systemd-run.
 This use can be good for diagnosing program behavior–for example, does a program’s memory use blow up then come down faster than “top” might show.
 An example use constraining a program to 2 GB of RAM is like: